Ocozocoautla de Espinosa

 Ocozocoautla de Espinosa, colloquially Coita, is a town and municipality in the Mexican state of Chiapas.
 It is located in the western part of the state, 24 km west of Tuxtla Gutierrez covering parts of the Depresión Central (Central Depression) and the Montañas del Norte (Northern Mountains).
 It is bordered to the north by Tecpatán, to the east by Berriozábal, Tuxtla Gutiérrez and Suchiapa, to the south by Villaflores and to the west by Jiquipilas and Cintalapa.
 The name comes from the Nahua language and means ‘forest of ocozote trees’.
 ‘De Espinosa’ was added in 1928 to honor Raymundo Enríquez Espinosa who was the first governor of the state of Chiapas.
 Ocozocoautla gained city status in 1926.
 The climate is warm and humid and the vegetation is mostly high and medium rainforest.
+In 2023, Ocozocoautla was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 Demographics

 As of 2010, the municipality had a total population of 82,059, up from 72,426 as of 2005.

 As of 2010, the city of Ocozocoautla de Espinosa had a population of 39,180.
 Other than the city of Ocozocoautla de Espinosa, the municipality had 1,069 localities, the largest of which (with 2010 populations in parentheses) were: Ocuilapa de Juárez (3,921), classified as urban, and Vicente Guerrero (Matamoros) (2,009), Guadalupe Victoria (1,876), Ignacio Zaragoza (El Morro) (1,675), La Independencia (Las Pilas) (1,178), Hermenegildo Galeana (1,068), and Alfonso Moguel (1,022), classified as rural.